 J.D. students who have completed their first year of law school may earn up to three credits per semester by independent research under the supervision of a member of the faculty or an adjunct professor who has been approved to supervise writing projects during the academic year.
 LL.M. students may complete up to three credits of independent research under the supervision of a member of the faculty or an adjunct professor who has been approved to supervise writing projects during the academic year; these credits may be earned in any semester, however LL.M. students are encouraged to pursue these projects only after their first semester of study.
 Such projects are arranged by consultation between the student and a particular member of the faculty.
 Students should refer to the Vice Dean's memorandum on Independent Studies.

+As of Fall 2014 all independent studies are graded as credit/no credit.
+This includes one (1) credit independent study completed in conjunction with a course and the writing requirement.
 To register for credit for independent study, the student must file with the Registrar, by the second Friday of the semester, a Request to Register for Independent Study form (available at the Registrar's web page, http://law.fordham.edu/registrar/10508.htm) to engage in independent study that is signed by the supervising faculty member.
 The notice must contain a summary of the proposed study.
-To receive independent study credit, the supervising faculty member must certify that the student satisfactorily completed the proposed study and must submit a grade for the research paper.
+To receive independent study credit, the supervising faculty member must certify that the student satisfactorily completed the proposed study and grant credit for the research paper.

 The norm for independent study is two credits, and the work should be or should be similar to that required to complete a significant research and writing project in accordance with the upper class or LL.M. writing requirement.
 Under extraordinary circumstances, students may register for a three credit independent study (for J.D.s) or a Master’s Thesis (for LL.M.s) with the approval of the Vice Dean (or, in the case of a Master’s Thesis, with the approval of the Director of International and Non-J.D.
 Programs).
 A three credit independent study or Master’s Thesis must involve a more substantial project than would be undertaken to satisfy the upper-class or LL.M. writing requirement.
 Students should refer to the Vice Dean's memorandum on Independent Studies.